-The construction of the Seven Oaks Dam resulted in the creation of the 100 acre Borrow Pit, approximately 12 to 45 feet deep, and altered the original channel and basins dynamics within the spreading facility.
+The construction of the Seven Oaks Dam resulted in the creation of the 100 acre Borrow Pit, ranging from 12 feet deep on the west end to 45 feet deep on the east end, and altered the original channel and basins dynamics within the spreading facility.
 Earthen material was excavated and transported to the construction site at the Dam, ultimately removing approximately 9 contour basins from the Santa Ana River Facility resulting in one large pit.
 Three basins were reconstructed within the Pit on the eastern end, and water can also be spread at the west end of the Pit, but with reduced percolation capacity due to removal of the alluvium.
 The Santa Ana Spreading Facility currently consists of 14 percolation basins, including the Borrow Pit.

 The percolation basins vary in size and are connected through manually adjustable weirs where the District can control the volume of water distributed to each basins with overflow gates.
 After the Santa Ana River passes through the Seven Oaks Dam water is diverted from the river channel through the District's Cuttle Weir intake structure to the spreading basins.
 Water can also be diverted from Edison's Santa Ana Powerhouse #3 after-bay through the Tailrace pipeline into the District's canal.
-River water that is not captured and diverted percolates into the River channel downstream of the District's facilities.
+River water that is not captured and diverted percolates into the River channel downstream of the District's facilities or continues down the active channel of the Santa Ana River.
 In addition State Project Water can be delivered by San Bernardino Valley Municipal Water District for recharge from the Santa Ana Low into these facilities.
 Figure 2-2 is an overview of the District's current Santa Ana spreading facilities and Figure 2-3 contains a process flow diagram for the facility.

 The canals and channels that divert water to the District's Santa Ana Recharge facilities vary in size and characteristics.
 The Main Channel is primarily an unlined canal with exceptions at the Cuttle Weir intake structure, the District Sandbox, and the Parshall Flume.
 The Parshall Flume is the District's flow measurement device for the Santa Ana Facility.
 It is approximately 18 feet wide and has an attached stilling well with tape and float that is connected to SBVMWD's online data recording site.
 District field staff maintains the Parshall Flume and the stilling well, and SBVMWD maintains the online system.
 Appendix D contains the measurement table converting the measurement in inches at the Parshall Flume to the flow rate in cubic feet per second.